 Brazil has committed to pricing its first sovereign sustainability bond in Q4 2023.
 The Sovereign Sustainability Bond framework was published in September 2023, and the Climate Bonds Brazil team have collaborated with the Treasury on best practice.
-This deal is expected to attract crowding in from the private sector and encourage the momentum for green market creation.
+28 This deal is expected to attract crowding in from the private sector and encourage the momentum for green market creation.
 The sub-sovereign market is limited in Brazil, due to guarantees required from government for municipalities and states willing to issue any kind of debt; a procedure always blocked by Brazil's financial regulators.

-Finally, trade finance instruments currently have a limited share of overall rural credit volumes (fluctuating between 10-12% over the last 4 years) but are also an important channel of investment for the sector.
-They can embed sustainability guidelines and benefits into the agri-food value chain.
+Finally, trade finance instruments currently have a limited share of overall rural credit volumes (fluctuating between 10-12% over the last 4 years) but are also an important channel of investment for the sector.29 They can embed sustainability guidelines and benefits into the agri-food value chain.
 The Advance on Foreign Exports Contracts (ACC) and Exports Advance Payment (ACE) are the two primary trade finance instruments in Brazil, covering about 40-50% of overall Brazilian exports.
 The ACC provides working capital for the pre-shipment stage, while the ACE reduces payment delays for shipped goods.

 The International Chamber of Commerce (ICC) was the first to propose definitions and guidelines for sustainable trade finance, stating that sustainable trade involves the import, export, or trade of goods and services that actively support the UN SDGs.
-ICC's approach encompasses all sustainability dimensions (beyond environmental) and is recognised across jurisdictions.
+ICC's approach encompasses all sustainability dimensions (beyond environmental) and is recognised across jurisdictions.30 domestic and global food security.
+As a competitive producer of livestock and livestock feed, Brazil sees growing demand for these products.
+Yet, these commodities have a high environmental impact and a substantial GHG footprint.
+Despite noteworthy strides in reducing the carbon footprint of its major agricultural products, Brazil still has a considerable journey towards achieving net-zero emissions, a target of utmost importance, given that climate change could adversely impact the country's agricultural production.